wcohen/linux-instrumentation/README.md

 # linux-instrumentation

-Collection of instrumentation scripts to help investigate performance and functional issues
+This ia a collection os various instrumentation scripts to help investigate performance and functional issues.
+The hope is that others will find them useful.
+However, the scripts are work in progress, so exercise caution when using them.